Grade 11 - Commitment Year

 Financial Accounting 12

 Students will look at many aspects of accounting, but of equal importance will be their exposure to the discipline required in accounting and the ethical implications in the overall business and economic community.
 Some of the key areas of study will be include basic accounting principles and the accounting cycle.
 Students will be expected to distinguish the basic forms of business ownership, be aware of the various career opportunities and accounting designations and become familiar with the use of computer technology in the accounting process and report generation.
 Students also study internal control systems in the management of a business, the analysis of a financial system of a business by reviewing financial statements and develop an understanding of the stock market activity and terminology.
-For practical experience the students will be involved in the accounting side of the school store and assist the students in the Entrepreneurship 12 classes as they plan and run their businesses.

 AP Computer Science Principles 12